History of African Americans in Philadelphia: 1639 to 1800

-In 1780 a policy of gradual emancipation was instituted in Pennsylvania.

-The Quakers immediately established a Burying Place For All Free Negroes or People of Color in Byberry Township.
-This African Burial Ground remains an obscure anomaly, forgotten today much the same as the day it was placed on the Philadelphia Register of Historic Places.
-Most of the Black population in Philadelphia were free by 1811, although some remained enslaved until the 1840s.
-The free community was joined by runaways from the South and refugees from the Haitian Revolution.
+The Pennsylvania Abolition Society was founded by white Quakers in 1775 and eventually became a biracial organization.
+In 1780, a policy of gradual emancipation was instituted in Pennsylvania.
+During this period, enslaved people were freed through manumission; others managed to escape or buy their own freedom.
+By 1783, the free Black community in Philadelphia surpassed one thousand residents, while four hundred residents remained enslaved.

 Richard Allen and Absolom Jones founded the Free African Society in 1787, a mutual aid society, and Allen, with his wife Sarah Allen, established the Bethel African Methodist Church in 1794.
 During the 1793 Philadelphia Yellow Fever Epidemic, Black residents were mistakenly believed to be immune to the disease, so they worked as carriers of the dead and tended to the sick and dying inside their homes.
 Kidnapping of free Black residents to be sold back into slavery was a risk that continued into the 19th century, especially for children.

+The Quakers established a Burying Place For All Free Negroes or People of Color in Byberry Township.
+This African Burial Ground remains an obscure anomaly, largely forgotten today although it was placed on the Philadelphia Register of Historic Places.

+Most of the Black population in Philadelphia were living as freemen and women by 1811, although some remained enslaved until the 1840s.
+The free community was joined by runaways from the South and refugees from the Haitian Revolution.